 - Interest Checking: CU: 0.17, FNBO: 0.70–FNBO wins

 The only thing that surprised me in the above comparison is that online banks didn’t take every category.
 I guess credit unions have cornered the market on 5-year certificates of deposit.

 Turning to credit cards for just a moment, I’ve never been a fan of truly low interest cards.
 That may seem crazy, but here’s why.
 You can find cards that charge less than 10% interest (forget the averages listed above, some credit cards have much lower rates).
 For example, IberiaBank cards offer rates as low as 7.25%.
 The problem is that you need to have truly excellent credit to qualify. the vast majority of consumers can’t get these cards, and those that do probably don’t carry a balance on the card from month to month anyway.

 Now none of this is intended to cut down credit unions.
-If you doubt that, check out my article on how to find the best credit unions.
 Rather, the key to shopping for any financial product is to find the best rates available.
 If they come from a credit union, that’s great; if they come from a small bank, terrific; and if the come from a super-humongous behemoth of a bank, so be it.